orstavik/JoiEvents/docs/4_EventSequence/8_Pattern_DeepStateEvents.md

 3. influence the running of the app, and
 4. which might even be only indirectly observable.

-When the "deep state" data works in harmony with the rest of the app, we most often considered it good.
+When the "deep state" data works in harmony with the rest of the app, we most often consider it good.
 The deep data is appropriately encapsulated.
 After all, if we don't need to know the details and they don't contradict our apps behavior, then why would we want to bother with them?

 When "deep state" data conflicts or needs to be synchronized with expressed behavior in the app, it is another matter entirely.
 In these situations we need to control and set the deep state, so that the behavior the data influences is synced with the behavior of the app.